 Lendert received a master's degree in electrotechnical engineering, and in physics, both at the University of Brussels (VUB).
 During his PhD, he studied laser dynamics and pattern formation at the applied physics group of Prof. Jan Danckaert at VUB, the IFISC institute in Spain, and the group of Prof. Edgar Knobloch at UC Berkeley in the USA.
 Afterwards, as a postdoctoral researcher, he moved more towards the field of biology, where he worked with Prof. James E. Ferrell at the department of Chemical and Systems Biology of Stanford University, USA.
 Since 2015, he leads the research group "Dynamics in Biological Systems" at the department of Cellular and Molecular Medicine at KU Leuven.
-He also has a partial appointment as research professor at VUB in Brussels.
 In his spare time, he enjoys hiking, soccer, squash, and experimenting with food and drinks.

 Lendert @ Google Scholar